-The 9 Reasons Why Your Cat is Losing Weight
+The 10 Reasons Why Your Cat Is Losing Weight

 There are several different reasons that your cat could be losing weight.
 The following is a list of some of the more common causes of weight loss:

 Cats with sore teeth may be less likely to eat and could struggle with their dry food.
 Cats can also suffer from oral ulcers and inflammatory conditions that may affect their appetite.
-Your cat may paw at his face, drool, or make odd chewing sounds, as well as reducing the amount of food he eats.
+Your cat may paw at his face, drool, or make odd chewing sounds, as well as reducing the amount of food they eat.
 Treatment may involve a dental procedure to extract any problem teeth.

-Another common illness in older cats.
-The kidneys gradually become inflamed and fibrotic (scarred) and stop working as effectively.
-This can cause cats to lose weight, but also to drink more than usual too.
+Another common illness in older cats, the kidneys gradually become inflamed and fibrotic (scarred) and stop working as effectively.
+This can cause cats to lose weight but also to drink more than usual.
 Changes in diet and medications can help cats with this progressive illness.